enabledhq/enabledhq.github.io/_drafts/2019-02-05-opinionated-app-design.md

 [Gif of generating a random name]

-Because the core design of the app is so simple and focused, it let us spend time polishing the details.

 ## Don't do what other apps do

 Don't follow convention when making an app.
 Don't mimic existing apps that employ [dark](https://medium.com/@scf4/an-example-of-a-dark-pattern-in-facebook-messenger-4211772e744f) [patterns](https://medium.com/@GabeRealMedina/is-facebook-messenger-still-experimenting-with-dark-ux-bcbeac45dcb) (hey, Facebook Messenger).